JTSTAM02/tic-tac-toe/psuedocode.md

   * Would-Have (Wish) - Computer to play game against you, Login Options

 ## Questions
-  - How do I ensure the tiles are only clickable once? (more research required)
+  - How do I ensure the tiles are only clickable once? (more research/sandboxing required)
   - When should players insert their names?
 (STRETCH GOAL)
-  - How does click of tile produce correct symbol? (more research required)
+  - How does click of tile produce correct symbol? (more research/sandboxing required)
   - How do I ensure system keeps track of number of turns left? (set variable)

 ### Variables Needed